top of page

 Range

-Similis monitors can be found in the lush landscapes of the southern regions of Papua New Guinea.
-These fascinating reptiles thrive in rainforest environments, where they typically seek refuge in tree hollows.
+Similis monitors can be found in sclerophyll forest, rainforest and swampland of northern Australia, Groote Eylandt, and southern New Guinea.
+Within Australia, Varanus similis is native to northeastern areas of the mainland in Queensland and the Northern Territory, as opposed to Varanus scalaris which can be found in the northwest.
+Similis monitors thrive in environments with dense tree cover, where they typically seek refuge in tree hollows.
 Their unique habitat allows them to stay hidden from predators while also providing a perfect environment for hunting and basking in the sun.
-Discover the intriguing world of Similis monitors and their vital role in these vibrant ecosystems.
+Discover the intriguing world of Similis monitors and their vital role in these diverse ecosystems.

 Heating